 All Academic Visitors are invited to attend our faculty, external and PhD research seminars.

-The programme can assist with the Visitor's application for visas, but cannot guarantee a successful outcome.
+The programme can provide a Letter of Invitation, but cannot assist further with visa applications nor can we guarantee a successful outcome.
 Applicants should ensure that they have funding for their travel and living expenses in London.

 Applicants are advised to ensure that they have adequate travel insurance and health cover in place prior to arrival in the UK.
 Regrettably, The City Law School cannot provide housing to Academic Visitors.

 All applications must be submitted electronically and include: